Latest Articles

 3. Nourish Your Body

 If your body is crying out for nutrients, no amount of willpower will silence it.
 Focus on adding nutrient-dense foods to your diet rather than restricting.
 Now I know at this point you might still be focused on counting calories and it might make you feel uncomfortable to add things into your diet, so start with what you feel comfortable doing.
-Easy options I use to add more nutrients to my meals are adding a sprinkle of seeds or sprouts to my meals; making use of herbs and spices (preferably fresh but okay if not); mixing up my ingredients, since a larger variety of ingredients = larger variety of nutrients.
+Easy options I use to add more nutrients to my meals are adding a sprinkle of seeds or sprouts; making use of fresh herbs and spices (like cinnamon, coriander, cumin, turmeric, paprika etc); mixing up my ingredients, since a larger variety of ingredients = larger variety of nutrients.

 Bear in mind, this isn’t about perfection.
 It’s about progress.
 Every small step counts in helping to nourish your body and making it feel safe and cared for.